vercel/next.js/examples/blog/pages/posts/pages.md

 ### Static Generation with data

 Some pages require fetching external data for pre-rendering.
 There are two scenarios, and one or both might apply.
-In each case, you can use a special function Next.js provides:
+In each case, you can use a function Next.js provides:

 1. Your page **content** depends on external data: Use `getStaticProps`.
 2. Your page **paths** depend on external data: Use `getStaticPaths` (usually in addition to `getStaticProps`).